KhushiJain2810/Blog_App/README.md

 ## Click [here](https://morning-forest-85332.herokuapp.com/) to view the blog website.

-A website where users can create their blogs or view other's blogs.
+A website where users can create, view or review blogs.
-Add comments

-## Screenshots
+Login required using your Google Account

 ### Homepage showing all the blogs
 ![](/blogs2.png)
 ### Edit or Delete your blog